Free, fast shipping with automatic refills. Easily pause or cancel anytime

 Jolessa is a type of hormonal oral contraceptive that prevents pregnancy when taken properly.
 It’s a combination birth control pill, meaning it contains two hormones: estrogen and progestin.
 Together, these hormones prevent you from ovulating.
 They also cause your cervical mucus to thicken and your uterine lining to thin, making it difficult for sperm to reach and fertilize an egg.

-Our team at Nurx™ can prescribe Jolessa at special request or can offer the generic equivalent Introvale for as low as $0 with insurance or as little as $45 without insurance.
+Our team at Nurx™ can prescribe Jolessa at special request or can offer the generic equivalent Setlakin for as low as $0 with insurance or as little as $45 without insurance.
+To learn more about getting birth control from Nurx, click here.

 How Is Jolessa Used?